1 Execution site(s)

 “On August 27-29, September 2 and December 15-20, 1942, the German scoundrels and their collaborators (Russians homeland traitors) physically exterminated Soviet citizens by shooting them.
 As a result of those crimes, 11 people were murdered [list of 11 victims, - a lot of Jewish names among them].
 Aside from that, it was impossible to identify another 29 victims because they had been evacuated to Solomenka in August 1942 once the Red Army retreated.
 Thus, about 39 people were shot in the hamlet of Solomenka.
 Two mass graves where the bodies were buried were situated in the vineyards, which belong to the Lenin kolkhoz, in the hamlet of Solomenka.
 [Act of Soviet extraordinary commission, taken on January 22, 1943; RG-22.002M, 7021-17/11]

-Russians, there were no Jewish families living in the village before the war.
+Solomenskoye is located about 200km south-east of Stavropol.
+There were no Jewish families living in the village before the war.
 According to Nina T. (Witness n°573), once the war broke out, a lot of refugees arrived from Odessa, Dnipropetrovsk and Leningrad.
 The majority of them were Jews.
 The evacuation was organized by the regional administration with the help and participation of each kolkhoz.
 The refugees were settled within local families.
 Before the Germans’ arrival, children, including refugees, continued to go to school and adults worked in the kolkhoz.
 The Germans occupied the territory in August 1942.
 Some Jewish refugees were evacuated before their arrival.

 There were three Aktions against Jewish refugees conducted by Germans with the help of local police.
 During their field research, Yahad interviewed two witnesses who confirmed the execution of Jewish refugees from Solomenskoye, which took place in August 1942 and lasted a couple of days.
 They were the last refugees to arrive a couple of days before the Germans and didn’t have time to evacuate.
 According to them, there were only women and children among the victims.